 You may not find this on all scopes.
 It helps the shooter to be able to take control of the focus of the objective lens using a dial placed around it.
 This is better if you’re targeting long range creatures and have a varied range.
 As a result, the shooter can fine tune the reticle focus to their advantage.
 If your rifle scope does not have an adjustable objective then it’s set to the taste of the user but it’s not possible to adjust it.

-Parallax in a rifle scope reticle employs a similar principle.
+Parallax in a reticle employs a similar principle.
 It is the variance that exists between the focal plane of the object you’re targeting and the reticle.
 It can cause some issues as it will make you get your shots muddled up, even from further away.

 When you’re focusing your eyes to look through the scope, the reticle should stay focused on the target, so even if you shift your eyes then the reticle will shift along with it.
 So, in this case the parallax error will be fixed by a turnaside turret on high end scopes.